invertedtomato/lightweight-serialization/PROTOCOL.md

 ### Unsigned integers
-Regardless of the bit length, these three unsigned integers are encoded using the VLQ algorithm.
+Regardless of the bit length, these three unsigned integers are encoded using the [VLQ](#VLQ-encoding) algorithm.
 The result is a header-less value of between one and ten bytes.
 At best this is seven bytes shorter than it's decoded format, and at worst two bytes longer.

 ### Signed integers
-Firstly these are encoded using the ZigZag algorithm to convert them to a managable unsigned format, and then encoded with VLQ, similar to the unsigned integers.
+Firstly these are encoded using the [ZigZag](#ZigZag-encoding) algorithm to convert them to a managable unsigned format, and then encoded with [VLQ](#VLQ-encoding), similar to the unsigned integers.

 ### Strings
-The string is encoded in UTF8, with it's length encoded in VLQ and prepended to the output.
+The string is encoded in [UTF-8](https://en.wikipedia.org/wiki/UTF-8), with it's length encoded in [VLQ](#VLQ-encoding) and prepended to the output.
 Strings of 127 characters or less therefore have a one-byte header.
-Longer strings have a longer header, using additional bytes per the VLQ algorithm.
+Longer strings have a longer header, using additional bytes per [VLQ](#VLQ-encoding).

 For example, the `string` "a" would be encoded as:
 `0x0164`